Smacking and the Law

 The little girl taking an overdose ‘cos…

 It’s the police records were the parent or carer, in their defence, declares, “They are my ‘property’, I will do with them as I wish.
-Besides it’s their word against mine.
+Besides, it’s their word against mine.
 My partner will support me, and my kid will retract.
 You have no case.”

 It’s not one smack in frustration at a 4-year-old’s tantrum that is the problem.
 It’s not shouting when you are the end of your patience with them – and them knowing they are pushing your buttons.
-Events like that are (all too) common and while it’s not ideal, it is understandable; parenting is hard work.
+Events like that are (all too) everyday common, and while it’s not ideal, it is understandable; parenting is hard work.